skilesare/art_and_democratic_hypercatallaxy/about_the_author/on_influences.md

 2. The rule of law
 3. Democratic Accountability

 His works have caused me to back off some of the severity that the the democratic part of democratic hypercapitalism as originally architected.
-The govern must be strong, but also accountable.
+The government must be strong, but also accountable.
 We can't have people kneecapping the government at every turn of a hat.
 As a result I've added gradated time periods for the democratic veto of accounts as the level of government gets bigger, the time periods to allowed to reverse the veto increase.

 In addition, I hope that democratic hypercapitalism will overcome our tendencies to approach our economy in a patrimonial fashion while allowing us to maintain the patrimonial ties to family and friends that are key to our humanity.